 - Being around people who may use themselves

-- Feeling like you have to drink because everyone else is
+- Feeling pressure to drink because everyone else is

 - Feelings of trauma and stress brought up by the holidays or people you see during this time

-Whatever it is that is putting you at risk, realize there is help available to you.
+Whatever is putting you at risk of addiction relapse, realize there is help available to you.
 You can avoid relapse during the holidays by focusing on a few key things.

-Everyone in recovery has triggers, which are people, places, experiences, or feelings, that put them more at risk of using.
-During drug and alcohol addiction treatment, you’ll learn more about what these are and how they impact you.
-You’ll also develop strategies for managing them.
+Everyone in recovery has triggers, which are people, places, experiences, or feelings, that put them at a higher risk of using.
+During drug and alcohol use disorder treatment, you will learn more about these and how they impact you, and you will also develop strategies for managing them.
 Work on those strategies, such as knowing when to reach out to mentors when you feel at risk.

 Sometimes, you have to say no to experiences that put you at risk.
-You may feel guilty about it, especially when someone will be disappointed that matters to you.
-Yet, it may be necessary to reduce your risks of using again.
-Those who care about you don’t want you to put yourself at risk.
-Find a new way to celebrate with them this year.
-Make it as special as you can.
+You may feel guilty about it, especially when someone will be disappointed that you do not attend.
+Yet, it may be necessary to reduce your risks of returning to use.
+Those who care about you do not want you to put yourself at risk.
+Find a new way to celebrate with them this year, and make it as special as you can.

-Relapse during the holidays often happens when a person doesn’t take action as soon as they can to avoid using.
-The sooner you recognize that you’re at risk, the better your chances are of stopping it from happening.
-While you may not be using right now, you still can get outpatient therapy and support group meetings to help you avoid using.
+Relapse during the holidays often happens when a person does not take action as soon as they can to avoid using.
+The sooner you recognize that you are at risk, the better your chances are of stopping it from happening.
+Some of the programs that can help you include:

-Reach Out for Help During the Holidays from BrightView
+Reach Out to BrightView for Ongoing Addiction Treatment During the Holidays

-When it comes to the holidays, you can enjoy them and still get the help you need for your addiction.
+When it comes to the holidays, you can enjoy them and still get the help you need for your substance use disorder.
 Our team at BrightView is dedicated to working with you through the process.
-Learn more about relapse during the holidays and the tools we can offer when you call 833-510-4357.
+Learn more about relapse during the holidays and the tools we can offer when you call 888.501.9865.